riadhassan/academic/_pages/about.md

 Transforming research outputs into daily usable applications is fun.
 I want to maintain *T-shaped* research skills where the depth domain is Medical Imaging.
 So, I am interested to explore more areas of deep learning (i.e. NLP, autonomous vehicle), Bioinformatics, IoT..... **Interested in innovative research project**.
 Kindly [let me know](mailto:riad_hassan@outlook.com).
 I will definitely get back to you.

-##### Updates:
+### Updates:
-- February 2023: Complete course on Teaching for Active Learining(TAL)
+- _February 2023_: Complete course on Teaching for Active Learining (TAL)
-- September 2022: Research article publish on Region of Interest (ROI) in *IEEE Access* [Q1, IF: 3.476].
-This research is conducted in colloboration with Charles Sturt University, Australia.
+- _September 2022_: Research article publish on Region of Interest (ROI) in *IEEE Access* [Q1, IF: 3.476].
+This research is conducted in colloboration with *Charles Sturt University, Australia*.
-- June 2022: Received Excellence Award from Pabna University of Science and Technology.
+- _June 2022_: Received *Excellence Award* from Pabna University of Science and Technology.